exasol/project-keeper/doc/requirements/design.md

 ##### `verify-release` Mode Outputs Code Name
 `dsn~verify-release-mode.output-parameters.code-name~1`

-PK's `verify-release` mode outputs the code name from the changes file as GitHub Output Parameters.
+PK mode `verify-release` adds the code name from the changes file to the GitHub Output Parameters.

 Rationale:
 * The code name is used as title for the GitHub release.